 Data Flows

 The FPPS User will authenticate and login to the system.
 The user will then be able to assign to themselves the Active Stations to filter the number of claims that will be processed during the session.
 The user will then search claims according to the station(s) that they have selected, and process those claims, create reports, and/or implement administrative activities according to their user role.
-There is also access to a Help menu available for all users of the system.

 Figure 1: Data Flow Diagram